 Grand Island adopted a Comprehensive Plan on July 13, 2004.
 This redevelopment plan amendment and project are consistent with the Comprehensive Plan, in that no changes in the Comprehensive Plan elements are intended.
-This plan merely provides funding for the developer to acquire the necessary property and provide the necessary site work for the construction of a permitted use on this property.
+This plan merely provides a mechanism for funding life safety and infrastructure necessary to fully utilize existing buildings in downtown Grand Island for upper story residential uses.